nymea/nymea-docs/src/pages/documentation/developers/clients/json-rpc.md

 nymea offers a JSON-RPC based API to build client applications.
 This API is exposed in different ways on the nymea:core instance.
 The available options are plain TCP sockets or WebSocket based communication, both either plaintext or SSL encrypted.
 In the default configuration, nymea will expose the API via a SSL enabled TCP socket on port 2222 and an SSL enabled WebSocket on port 4444.
 However, a nymea:core instance can be configured with any combination of these.
 The interfaces can be described using URLs:

 ### Plaintext nymea TCP sockets
 Plaintext nymea TCP sockets are described in nymea via the URL schema `nymea://`.
-For instance `telnet` or `ncat` can be used to communicatte with those.
-Establishing a standdard TCP connection to such a service is enough to communicate with the server.
+For instance `telnet` or `ncat` can be used to communicate with those.
+Establishing a standard TCP connection to such a service is enough to communicate with the server.
 An example URL would be
 ```bash
 nymea://192.168.0.10:2222
 ```